 Then carefully soak the glassware in the base bath making sure to remove as much air as possible.
 (Best to soak overnight).

-Remove as much of the solution in the bucket and rinse with deionized or reverse osmosis water.
+When removing the glassware from the bucket, pour back the base bath solution inside of the bucket.
+Then take the glassware and rinse off any remaining base solution in the sink with deionized or reverse osmosis water.

 Dry with acetone.